Mount & Blade 2: Bannerlord

 Nier was a fascinating oddity: a Japanese RPG starring a father trying to save his daughter in a post-apocalyptic world of cursed shadow people, with mediocre beat 'em up combat and occasional tangents into block pushing puzzles or a text adventure.
 The small cult of fans mostly praise how it tells its story, unveiling new perspective and layers of understanding on repeated New Game+ playthroughs.
-Nier: Automata looks to be just as weird with creator Taro Yoko directing once again, but this time the development is being handled by Platinum Games, which should point to some much better than mediocre combat.
-From what we've seen, it's doubling down on the original's occasional bullet hell boss fights, which, it turns out, looks pretty damn cool in a 3D game.
+Nier: Automata looks to be just as weird with creator Taro Yoko directing once again, but this time the development is being handled by Platinum Games.
+In our review, we called it "a beautiful, melancholy action RPG that’s effortlessly stylish and utterly unpredictable."

 No Truce with the Furies